totalslacker-civ6mods/Historical-Victories/README.md

    - Have a trading post with every player on your continent
 3. Torc and Carnyx : None
    - Kill 20 units with the Gaul Gaesatae unit
-   - Kill 2 units with the Gaul Gaesatae unit that are from a different era
+   - Kill a unit with the Gaul Gaesatae that is 2 eras above
    - Pillage 10 plots with the Gaul Gaesatae unit

 ### CIVILIZATION_GEORGIA